Maribor Slovenia Travel Guide

 Maribor’s compact size and diverse transport options enable easy exploration.
 Whether by foot, bike, bus, or taxi, exploring the city and its surrounding attractions is straightforward.

-Consider combining different transport methods to experience Maribor fully, from its central business district to its mountain slopes.
+Look into pairing different methods of transport to experience Maribor fully, from its central business district to its mountain slopes.